Understanding Transfer Duty in South Africa (2026)

 Purchase priceRate

-The R1,100,000 threshold means buyers purchasing below this price pay zero transfer duty.
-This is one of the most important numbers in the South African property market — and the reason you'll often see properties listed at R1,099,000.
+The R1,210,000 threshold means buyers purchasing at or below this price pay zero transfer duty.
+This is one of the most watched numbers in the South African property market — you will often see properties listed at R1,209,000 for exactly this reason.

 Worked examples